describo/crate-builder-component/README.md

 The properties are NOT reactive.
 If you change them in the outer application they will not update inside the component.

--   `lookup`: Pass in an instance of a class the component can use to lookup entity templates or datapacks.
+-   `lookup`: Pass in an instance of a class the component can use to lookup entity templates, datapacks or entities.
 The signature of the class must be:

 ```JS
 export class Lookup {